craftcms/docs/docs/5.x/reference/element-types/entries.md

 For live preview, you should also consider [enabling iFrame Resizer](config4:useIframeResizer) so that Craft can maintain the page scroll position between page loads.
 :::

+## Nested Entries

+Entries also power the [Matrix](../field-types/matrix.md) field, which means your [entry types](#entry-types) can represent entire pages, or the building blocks thereof.
+How you implement your content model and authoring experience is entirely up to you!

 ## Editing Entries

 If you have at least one section, there will be an **Entries** menu item in the primary control panel navigation.
 Clicking on it will take you to the entry [index](../../system/elements.md#indexes).
 From there, you can navigate to the entry you wish to edit, or create a new one.